MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-compliance-summary.md

 - All Loop workspaces are created as tenant-owned, in the tenant default geo.
 Loop doesn't create **user-owned workspace types**, so when an employee leaves the organization, their non-shared Loop workspaces such as Ideas become ownerless, remain in the tenant, and aren't automatically deleted.
 - **Individual controls for guest or external sharing** of a specific Loop workspace isn't available.

-### eDiscovery Purview capabilities not yet available
+### eDiscovery capabilities not yet available
-- Full text search of content within .loop files in Purview review sets.
+- Full text search of content within .loop files in review sets.

-### Records Management not yet available
+### Microsoft 365 retention and deletion capabilities not available
-- Retention labels aren't yet available for Loop workspace content.
+- Retention labels can't be applied to workspaces.

-### Data Classification not yet available
-- While sensitivity labels can be configured on each Loop page or component, sensitivity labels can't be configured at the Loop workspace level.
-An admin can set the Loop workspace sensitivity label using PowerShell and the workspace sensitivity label is viewable in the SharePoint Embedded admin center.

 ## Managing Loop in your organization